 - Advise you whether or not they will pursue subrogation.
 If the insurance company pursues subrogation, they must include your deductible unless you have already recovered your deductible.

-The above represents a paraphrased brief overview of some of the Fair Claims Settlement Practices Regulations effective 5/10/97.
-View a complete copy of the California Code of Regulations.
+The above represents a paraphrased brief overview of some of the Fair Claims Settlement Practices Regulations.

 Automobile insurance fraud in California historically has taken several forms.
 The most common fraud schemes involve automobile property and automobile accidents.